Adaptive Multiple Importance Sampling: Multiple mixtures

-produces (in the marginal sense) an output approximatively distributed from the target $\pi$. \\ Unfortunately, this property is not sufficient to ensure that the resulting sample performs satisfactorily.
-For instance, if one of the importance functions $q_t$ is associated with an infinite variance in the weights $\omega_i^t$, i.e.~if $\mathbb{E}[(w_i^t)^2]=+\infty$ for one $0\le t\le T$, the potentially very large weights resulting from this importance experiment will remain very large in the cumulated sample, no matter how efficient the other importance functions are.
+produces in the marginal sense an output approximatively distributed from the target $\pi$. \\ Unfortunately, this property is not sufficient to ensure that the resulting sample performs satisfactorily.
+For instance, if one of the importance functions $q_t$ is associated with an infinite variance in the weights $\omega_i^t$, i.e.~if $\mathbb{E}[(w_i^t)^2]=+\infty$ for one $0\le t\le T$, the potentialy very large weights resulting from this importance experiment will remain very large in the cumulated sample, no matter how efficient the other importance functions are.
 Therefore, the poorly performing sample will overwhelmingly dominate the other samples in the final approximation and thus ruin the overall performances of the method.
 The conclusion of this point is that the raw mixing of importance samples and of their importance weights, when using different proposals, can be quite harmful, when compared with using a single sample, even when most proposals are efficient.

-As discussed at large in \cite{owen:zhou:2000}, using a deterministic mixture as a representation of the production of the simulated sample has the potential to exploit the most efficient proposals in the sequence $Q_0,\ldots,Q_T$ without rejecting any simulated value nor sample.
+As discussed at large in \cite{owen:zhou:2000}, using a deterministic mixture as a representation of the production of the simulated sample has the potential to exploit the most efficient proposals in the sequence $Q_0,\ldots,Q_T$ without rejecting any simulated value nor sample, while reducing the variance of the corresponding estimators.
 The poorly performing importance functions are simply eliminated through the erosion of their weights

 as $T$ increases.
 Indeed, for all $N_i\geq 1$ not necessarily equals, if $q_0$ is the poorly performing proposal, while the $q_l$'s $(l>1)$ are good approximations of $\pi$, for a value $\by_i^0$ such that $\pi(\by_i^0)/q_0(\by_i^0)$ is large, because $q_0(\by_i^0)$ is small, $\pi(\by_i^0) \big/ \{ N_0 q_0(\by_i^0) + \ldots + N_T q_T(\by_i^0) \}$ will behave like $\pi(\by_i^0) \big/ \{ N_1 q_1(\by_i^0) + \ldots + N_T q_T(\by_i^0) \}$ and decrease to zero as $T$ increases.